Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Experiments

-FSAD yields substantial performance gains using minimal class-specific prompt information.
-Specifically, using only two normal images (2-Shot), AdaptCLIP's performance on Real-IAD Variety (160 classes) improves significantly, with I-AUROC rising from 73.0\% (ZSAD) to 81.4\% (2-Shot).
-This improvement confirms the high value of incorporating even minimal normal visual prompts to rapidly refine generic VLM knowledge for precise, target-specific anomaly discrimination.
-The consistent improvement from 1-Shot to 2-Shot further validates the effectiveness of this adaptation mechanism.
+\textbf{Results and Analysis under ZSAD and FSAD}.
+Table~\ref{tab:zsad_multicatergories} presents ZSAD and FSAD results on Real-IAD and Real-IAD Variety, with performance trends visualized in Fig.~\ref{fig:incre}.

-Few-shot AdaptCLIP (2-Shot) achieves the best overall performance across all benchmarks.
-On the most challenging 160-class Real-IAD Variety, 2-Shot AdaptCLIP reaches I-AUROC of 81.4\%, which is highly competitive with the best MUAD model (Dinomaly+: 81.6\%) that utilizes full normal training data.
+Some key observations are as follows: (1) ZSAD models demonstrate remarkable stability and robustness, while traditional MUAD methods exhibit significant performance degradation as category complexity increases.
+This fundamental difference is quantitatively highlighted by low I-ROC $\Delta$ values (\eg, 0.9 for AnomalyCLIP, 0.4 for AdaptCLIP) across increasing category counts (30 to 160).
+This suggests that VLM-based ZSAD approaches, which leverage external knowledge from vast pre-training data rather than modeling intrinsic training set distributions, are inherently less sensitive to data distribution shifts induced by category scale-up.
+(2) FSAD yields substantial performance gains by \gbb{leveraging class-specific prompt information}.
+Specifically, using only 4 normal images (4-Shot), AdaptCLIP's performance on Real-IAD Variety (160 classes) improves significantly, with I-AUROC rising from 72.9\% (ZSAD) to 88.1\% (4-Shot).
+This improvement confirms the high value of incorporating even few-shot normal visual prompts to rapidly refine generic VLM knowledge for precise, target-specific anomaly discrimination.
+The consistent improvement from 1-Shot to 4-Shot further validates the effectiveness of this adaptation mechanism.
+(3) Few-shot AdaptCLIP (4-Shot) achieves the best overall performance across all benchmarks.
+On the most challenging 160-class Real-IAD Variety, 4-Shot AdaptCLIP reaches I-ROC of 88.1\%, which is highly competitive with the best multi-class Dinomaly~\cite{guo2025dinomaly} (85.4\%) that utilizes full normal training data.
 Crucially, delta analysis reveals that while few-shot adaptation boosts absolute performance, it incurs slightly higher delta for pixel-level metrics, suggesting that local adaptation mechanisms, while powerful, exhibit greater sensitivity to category complexity than global ZSAD paradigms.